nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 Before trying to extract the data, let's conduct some basic checks.
 Firstly, I used the command ```strings``` to check for any human-readable strings within the image files.
 However, there was nothing of interest.

-Next, I used **exiftool** to extract the metadata from the images.
+Next, I used `exiftool` to extract the metadata from the images.
 However, there was also nothing of interesting there.
 With that, we can move on to using **steganography** tools to extract any hidden data within the images.

- The process of trying to extract secret contents from the image files took quite some time, as this was the first time I am doing this.
+The process of trying to extract secret contents from the image files took quite some time as it was my first time doing so.
 However, I learnt a lot and got to try various tools.
-The tools I tried were: **steghide**, **stegcracker**, **zsteg**, **binwalk**.
+The tools I tried were: `steghide`, `stegcracker`, `zsteg`, `binwalk`.

-*Also I learned that **steghide** only works for **JPEG, BMP, WAV and AU** files.
-If we want to potentially extract data from **PNG** files, we can use another tool called **zsteg**.*
+*Also I learned that `steghide` only works for **JPEG, BMP, WAV and AU** files.
+If we want to potentially extract data from **PNG** files, we can use another tool called `zsteg`.*

-Next, I tried using **steghide**:
+Next, I tried using `steghide`:

 ![screenshot15](../assets/images/agent_sudo/screenshot15.png)

 Looks like we need a passphrase.
-We can try inputting an empty passphrase, but it didn't work.
+I tried inputting an empty passphrase but it didn't work.
 Let's use [StegCracker](https://github.com/Paradoxis/StegCracker) to try and crack the passphrase.
 Note that StegCracker is a python module, so it has to be run with ```python3 -m stegcracker …```

 ```
 python3 -m stegcracker cute-alien.jpg